“When in darkness… the only thing you can be expected to be is yourself.”

 “It’s okay to be wrong, the path to correctness is paved with incorrect guesses.
 Let them guide you.”

 Celia: The path to correctness is paved with incorrect guesses.
 And he’s her tutor, sort of, so she’s allowed to be wrong in front of him, and there’s no one here that will laugh at her.
-She bites her lip, though, because she doesn’t want to be wrong, and she doesn’t want to look stupid, and he’s already approved he’s smarter than her.
+She bites her lip, though, because she doesn’t want to be wrong.
+She doesn’t want to look stupid.
+He’s already approved he’s smarter than her.

 “Because… something is wrong with the room upstairs?”
 Because it’s dry, maybe.
 Or comfortable.
 Not creepy.
 Has lights.
 “Um.
 Because there’s a lesson down here?”